Logo image

 Co-Founder, Planted

-Pascal Bieri is a co-founder and member of the Executive Board of Planted.
+Pascal Bieri is Co-Founder and a member of the Executive Board of Planted.
 He studied Business Innovation (M.A.) at the University of St. Gallen and subsequently spent five years in various roles at Migros Industrie, including three years in the United States.
-In 2019, he co-founded Planted, today Europe’s fastest-growing alternative protein scale-up.
-Planted develops sustainable plant-based protein products using proprietary structuring and fermentation technologies, with the aim of outperforming meat in taste, health, efficiency, and sustainability.
-Headquartered in Kemptthal, the company is B Corp certified and present in over 6,500 restaurants and more than 10,000 retail outlets across Europe.
-It works with leading retailers and food service partners in numerous European markets.
+In 2019, he co-founded Planted.
+Planted is one of Europe’s leading companies in the field of plant-based proteins.
+The company develops sustainable plant-based protein products using proprietary structuring and fermentation technologies, with the aim of surpassing meat in terms of taste, health, efficiency, and sustainability.
+Headquartered in Kemptthal, the company is present in more than 6,500 restaurants and over 10,000 retail outlets across Europe.
+It collaborates with leading retail and foodservice partners in numerous European markets.

 Lunch